-4.4 AFFLUENZA AND VOLUNTARY SIMPLICITY
+4.4 VOLUNTARY SIMPLICITY

 One of the main lessons of economics is that we should always weigh the marginal benefits of something against its marginal costs.
-In the case of consumerism, these costs include less time for
+In the case of consumerism, these costs include less time for leisure, friends, and family; greater environmental impacts; and negative psychological and physical effects.
+In short, there can be such a thing as too much consumption-when the marginal benefits of additional consumption are exceeded by the associated marginal costs.

-Two public television specials, as well as a book,28 refer to the problem of "affluenza"-a "disease" with symptoms of "overload, debt, anxiety and waste resulting from the dogged pursuit of more."
-Some people see the solution to affluenza as rejecting consumerism as a primary goal in life.
 The term voluntary simplicity refers to a conscious decision to live with a limited or reduced level of consumption in order to increase one's quality of life.